-North Texas opens the fall portion of its schedule with five tournaments, in Austin, San Diego, Waco, Houston, and Fort Meyers, Florida.
-Intercollegiate Tennis Association play begins with a pair of dual matches in College Station before the Mean Green open their home dual-match schedule against Old Dominion on February 2.
+North Texas opens the fall portion of its schedule with tournaments in Las Vegas; Pacific Palisades, California; Fort Worth; Denton; and Tulsa.
+The Mean Green open their home dual-match schedule against Miami of Ohio on February 15.

 All North Texas dual matches are open to the public and admission is free.
 There is ample seating throughtout the Waranch Tennis Complex, and much of the seating is covered.

 If you've never attended a dual match, scoring is slightly different from a traditional tennis tournament.